Overview: What is breast cancer

 If a malignant change in the breast is suspected, we will first take a mammogram.
 In some cases, an ultrasound examination is also appropriate.
 The aim is to distinguish benign from malignant formations and to detect the so-called microcalcifications that accumulate in the mammary gland tissue and may indicate a tumor that is still small.
 If there is a suspicion, we take a tissue sample, a biopsy, and have it examined for tumor characteristics in the laboratory.
 The biopsy procedures commonly used today are:

-If the removed tissue contains tumor cells, then further examinations follow to determine how aggressive the tumor is, to which type it belongs and how far it has already spread.
+If the removed tissue contains tumor cells, further examinations are carried out to determine how aggressive the tumor is, what type it is and how far it has spread.
 In addition, there are various tests so that the appropriate therapy can be tailored to this.
 For example, it plays a role whether the tumor is stimulated in growth by hormones or not, i.e. whether it is hormone receptor positive.
 Or whether there are certain receptors through which proliferation of cancer cells is stimulated.
 It is also important to clarify whether there are already tumor cells in the lymph nodes; they are examined with palpation and ultrasound and punctured if suspected.
-When women already have
+If women already have

 then further examinations such as a breast MRI, a computer tomography and/or a PET-CT are appropriate in order to find metastases and to be able to plan the therapy in a targeted manner.